jan-kasi/Obsidian/uni-notes/CO1001 19th Century Novel of Adultery/CO/W1 Introduction.md

 This leaves us unsure of the boundary of where the narrator and the person ends, and by extension where I end etc...

-"Free indirect style is a sort of stylistic Panopticon, where the narrator's master voice [...] continually needs to confirm its authority by qualifyig, cancelling, endorsinf, subsuming all..."
+"Free indirect style is a sort of stylistic Panopticon, where the narrator's master voice [...] continually needs to confirm its authority by qualifyig, cancelling, endorsinf, subsuming all…"

-# L3 Introduction to the Novel of Adultery
+## L3 Introduction to the Novel of Adultery
-## Definitions
+### Definitions
 Definitons often tell us many thing sabout the sociopolitical landscape in which it is defined in this way (and contrasting defintions)
-### Oxford Dictionary of English
+#### Oxford Dictionary of English
 > Adultery, n.
 Voluntary sexual intercourse between a married person and another who is not his or her spouse, regarded as a violation of the marriage vows and hence as a sin or crime; the state or condition of having committed this.
 - Voluntary